 An online retailer might set up conversion tracking to see when users who have viewed a Promoted Tweet make a purchase on their website.
+They might also set the tag up to include transaction values from the purchases, so they can see the return on ad spend for their campaign.
 A B2B technology company could use conversion tracking to learn which of their Twitter Ads campaigns is driving the most lead submissions.
 If your business doesn’t depend heavily on customers taking specific actions on your website, you may not need to set up website conversion tracking.

 How do I set it up?

-Visit the new Conversion tracking tab in Twitter Ads to create, name, and generate the code snippet for one or more website tags.
+Visit the new conversion tracking section of Twitter Ads, accessible via the Tools menu, to create, name, and generate the code snippet for one or more website tags.
 After you place the website tag on your website, it will begin measuring conversions from Twitter users.

 Website tag name